Science-Reproducibility/BSSw_course_page/index.md

 The individual courses are designed to be self-paced, spanning 3-5 weeks, with a relatively small time commitment of 1-2 hours per week.

-**You can do the courses on your own time, but starting February 2025 I will offer virtual office hours.
+**You can complete the courses at your own pace, but I will be running multiple editions during which I will provide more structured experience and office hours.
+I will be providing updated schedule on this webpage.**
-Please sign up for updates by filling [this form](https://docs.google.com/forms/d/e/1FAIpQLSdMvgMOuDDlvBZJihMb1ZO6kIGpmyYG5LdjfdrqgYxjX32Zxg/viewform?usp=header).**
+- If you want to join the session starting February 2025, please sign up for updates by filling [this form](https://docs.google.com/forms/d/e/1FAIpQLSdMvgMOuDDlvBZJihMb1ZO6kIGpmyYG5LdjfdrqgYxjX32Zxg/viewform?usp=header).

 ## Course Prerequisite